maniaplanet/documentation/creation/maniascript/libraries/library-shootmania-map.md

 * `CSmMapPlayerSpawn GetPlayerSpawn(Text _Tag, Integer _Order)`
 * `CSmMapBotPath GetBotPath(Text _Tag, Integer _Order)`
 * `CSmMapObjectAnchor GetObjectAnchor(Text _Tag, Integer _Order)`
-This functions work as the ones above, but they return the first landmark component matching the criteria instead of the landmark itself.
+These functions work as the ones above, but they return the first landmark component matching the criteria instead of the landmark itself.

-Eventually you can use this functions to now how many landmarks of each type are there on the map:
+Eventually you can use this functions to know how many landmarks of each type are there on the map:

 * `Integer GetLandmarksCount()`
 * `Integer GetBasesCount()`